KosioIT/Albums-Angular-App/README.md

 cd ../backend
 npm install

-### Create environment files
+### 3. Create environment files

-#### Create a .env file in the backend/ folder
+Create a .env file in the backend/ folder
 PORT=3000
 MONGO_URI=mongodb://localhost:27017/your-db-name
 JWT_SECRET=yourSecretKey

-#### Create a environment.ts file in the frontend/environments folder
+Create a environment.ts file in the frontend/environments folder
 apiUrl: 'http://localhost:4000/api'

 ## MongoDB Setup
 This project uses MongoDB as its database.
 To run it locally:

-Download and install MongoDB Community Server from https://www.mongodb.com/try/download/community.
+1.Download and install MongoDB Community Server from https://www.mongodb.com/try/download/community.
+<br>2.
 During installation, choose the Complete setup and enable MongoDB as a Windows Service.
+<br>3.
 MongoDB will run on port 27017 by default.

 To start MongoDB manually enter 'mongod' in the terminal